cloudwatt/applications/bundle-trusty-ghost/README_EN.md

 * `stack-start.sh`: Stack launching script.
 This is a small script that will save you some copy-paste.
 * `stack-get-url.sh`: Flotting IP recovery script.

-## Tour du propriétaire

-Une fois le repository cloné, vous trouvez, dans le répertoire `bundle-trusty-ghost/` :

-* `bundle-trusty-ghost.heat.yml` : HEAT orchestration template.
-It will be use to deploy the necessary infrastructure.
-* `stack-start.sh` : Stack launching script.
-This is a small script that will save you some copy-paste.
-* `stack-get-url.sh` : Flotting IP recovery script.

 ## Start-up

 ### Initialize the environment